ChrisCherng/lock-and-key/README.md

 **Best Practises:** No significant or critical issues identified across all pages.

-**SEO:** Uncrawable links.
+**SEO:** Uncrawlable links.
 This primarily relates to the burger menu when in mobile view which does not have a href due to the way it is built in MaterializeCSS.
-This does not need to be crawable.
+This does not need to be crawlable.
 No critical issue identified here.

 These scores show there are no vital or significant issues with the performance, accessibility, practise or SEO of the website.